Watching the News: Towards VideoQA Models that can Read: Baseline Methods

 In addition to the text-only QA model and the text-based VQA models, we evaluate the performance of NewsVideoQA on a recently proposed transformer-based Retrieval and VideoQA method called SINGULARITY \cite{singularity}.
 This method studies the importance of temporal relations to answer questions.
 SINGULARITY is a vision-language model pretrained on many video and image captioning datasets \cite{msrvtt, didemo, activity_net_captions, refined_attention, activityqa, msrvtt_mc}.
 It consists of three components, a vision encoder \cite{vit}, a language encoder \cite{bert} and a multi-modal encoder \cite{attention_is_all_you_need}.
 For pretraining, each video/image is paired with its corresponding caption.
 The multi-modal encoder applies cross-attention to collect information from visual representations using the text as the key.
 Three pretraining objectives are defined: (i) Vision-Text Contrastive: a contrastive loss that aligns vision and text representations, (ii) Masked Language Modeling (MLM): predicts the masked visual and text contexts, and (iii) Vision-Text Matching: predicts the matching score of a vision-text pair with multi-modal encoder.
 For QA task, a multi-modal decoder is initialized from pretrained multi-modal encoder, which takes the outputs of multi-modal encoder as input.
 This generates an answer text with "[CLS]" as start token.

-We extend the original SINGULARITY model \cite{singularity} and propose a new \textbf{OCR-aware VideoQA} version that can read the text in the videos and thereby answer questions based on the text in the videos.
+We extend the original SINGULARITY model \cite{singularity}, Fig.~\ref{fig:ocr_aware_videoQA} and propose a new \textbf{OCR-aware VideoQA} version that can read the text in the videos and thereby answer questions based on the text in the videos.
 To this end, we include the OCR tokens in the videos as additional input during pretraining and finetuning stages.
 At the time of pretraining, unlike the original model that uses image/video + caption pairs, we use image/video + OCR tokens pairs.
-Similar to the original model, the following three pretraining objectives are employed. \textbf{(i) Vision-OCR Contrastive loss:} aligns the visual features and OCR tokens, \textbf{(ii) Masked Language Modeling:} follows the formulation in BERT\cite{bert} to predict a randomly masked OCR token and \textbf{(iii) Vision-OCR Matching:} similar to Vision-OCR Contrastive loss, this allows the models to improve the alignment between paired vision and OCR inputs by using output of [CLS] token from multimodal encoder for binary classification.
+Similar to the original model, the following three pretraining objectives are employed.

+\textbf{(i) Vision-OCR Contrastive loss:} aligns the visual features and OCR tokens, \textbf{(ii) Masked Language Modeling:} follows the formulation in BERT\cite{bert} to predict a randomly masked OCR token and \textbf{(iii) Vision-OCR Matching:} similar to Vision-OCR Contrastive loss, this allows the models to improve the alignment between paired vision and OCR inputs by using output of [CLS] token from multimodal encoder for binary classification.
 In essence, it says whether or not the input frame and OCR tokens pair match.
 Similar to the original model, we add multimodal decoder that has same architecture as that of multimodal encoder.
 This decoder uses multimodal encoder outputs as its cross-attention inputs.
 It decodes the answer with [CLS] as the start token.
-We show the overall model of OCR-aware SINGULARITY in Fig.~\ref{fig:ocr_aware_videoQA}.